 By Tracy Achen

-It's a good idea to start thinking about your Christmas budget while it's still hot outside and before the holiday frenzy starts.
+It's a good idea to start thinking about your Christmas budget before the holiday frenzy starts.
 First of all, determine how much you can comfortably afford to spend during the holidays.
 Include everything, such as gifts, food, cards, postage, stocking stuffers, and gift-wrapping supplies.
-Hopefully you'll have some items left over from last year (like gift wrap and cards), so these items don't need to come out of the budgeted Christmas money.
+Hopefully you'll have some items left over from last year (like gift wrap and cards), so these items don't need to come out of the money you budgeted for Christmas.

 If your kids are old enough, it's time to sit them down and let them know that Christmas will be tight this year and not to expect a lot of gifts.
 Ask them for ideas on what they would really like (you might be surprised).
 If they are dying for the latest game system, let them know that if it happens, it will be a gift for the whole family.
 But you really do need to be honest about the situation.

-Try to think outside the box when you're shopping for deals.
-For instance, check out the clearance racks for great discounts.
+Try to get creative when you're shopping for gifts.
+For instance, check out the clearance racks at your favorite stores for great discounts.
 You can also go to your local drugstores for small toys and board games or visit online auctions sites for affordable gifts.
 Before heading out the door to go shopping, scan the Sunday ads to take advantage of the current sales.
+A lot of stores also offer coupons and discounts on their app.

 And don't forget about the dollar stores.
 You can find some really unique items at a price you can afford.
 Just go in with an open mind and take your time so you can find the best deals.